European Ferries

 While many ferry companies tell foot passengers to be at the dock 30 minutes before the boat leaves, there's usually no need to show up that far ahead, especially for short-haul daytime boats.
 One advantage to turning up early is the chance to grab a better seat, which does make a difference if your ferry has open seating.

 On the ferry, you may be able to stow your luggage on a public rack on the boarding level; otherwise you'll haul it up several flights of stairs to the passenger decks.
-You can buy food and drinks on board most boats.
-It's not too expensive, but it's usually not top quality, either.
-Bring your own snacks or a picnic instead.
-Dining is a featured attraction on just a few ferries, such as the smörgåsbord service on Scandinavian overnight cruises.
+You can buy food and drinks on board most boats (or bring your own snacks or a picnic instead).
+Dining is a featured attraction on a few ferries, such as the smörgåsbord service on Scandinavian overnight cruises.
 Ferries of all sizes typically have bathrooms on board.
 Some ferries offer Wi-Fi (generally for a fee) and/or charging outlets, but don't count on either.